ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Filters in Jinja2 are a way of transforming template expressions from one kind of data into another.
 Jinja2 ships with many of these.
 See `builtin filters`_ in the official Jinja2 template documentation.

 In addition to those, Ansible supplies many more.
-See the :doc:`playbooks_filters` document for a list of available filters and example usage guide.
+See the :ref:`playbooks_filters` document for a list of available filters and example usage guide.

 .. _yaml_gotchas: